top of page

 • ASHRAE 185: Biocidal effectiveness of UV-C systems

-• New developments in air filter media and testing technology
+• New developments in air filter testing technology

 • Impact of AI, IoT, and automation on test equipment